codetriplett/spective/README.md

 // remove an object
 table();

-// remove an asset
-scene('table.obj', 'wood.jpg'); // in entire scene
-table('chair.obj', '#fff'); // only ones linked to a specific object
+// remove all objects that use a specific image or color and a specific geometry scene('table.obj', 'wood.jpg'); // in entire scene table('chair.obj', '#fff'); // only ones linked to a specific object

-// remove a geometry
-scene('chair.obj'); // in entire scene
-table('chair.obj'); // only ones linked to a specific object
+// remove all objects that use a specific geometry scene('chair.obj'); // in entire scene table('chair.obj'); // only ones linked to a specific object